-- 1. The Statement of Appeal filed by Ms. Yuliya Kondakova against the International Association of Athletics Federations with the Court of Arbitration for Sport (CAS) on 22 February 2019 is partially upheld. - 2.
-The decision rendered by the Sole Arbitrator in CAS 2018/O/5713 LAAF v.
-RUSAF & Yuliya Kondakova is set aside.
+- 1. The Statement of Appeal filed by Ms. Ekaterina Galitskaia with the Court of Arbitration for Sport (CAS) against the International Association of Athletics Federations (IAAF) on 22 February 2019 is partly upheld. - 2.
+The decision of the Sole Arbitrator in CAS 2018/O/5712 LAAF v.
+RUSAF & Ekaterina Galitskaia is set aside. - 3.
+Ms. Ekaterina Galitskaia is suspended for a period of three (3) years, starting from 1 February 2019.